marczz/mzlinux_pages/text_processing/emacs.md

 -   <a name="prelude"></a>[Prelude](https://github.com/bbatsov/prelude)
     is an emacs distribution configuration systems.
     -   [Prelude Manual](https://prelude.emacsredux.com/en/latest/).
-        is a complete manualwith a section for each module.
+        is a complete manual with a section for each module.
     It use a [list of packages
     ](https://github.com/bbatsov/prelude/blob/master/core/prelude-packages.el)
     in beginning 2020 it was: